fineanmol/plant-tree/README.md

-🎋 Updated on Sun, 18 May 2025 09:23:01 GMT
+🌿 Updated on Sun, 18 May 2025 15:37:58 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Simplicity is the soul of efficiency."